-To make your bath salt, simply put the salt in a 1 oz (30 ml) container, and drop the oils and jojoba (or castile soap) right into the salt, stirring as you go.
+To make your bath salt, simply put the salt in a 1 oz (30 ml) container, and drop the oils and castile soap right into the salt, stirring as you go.

 Dust mites.
 Nobody wants to talk about them, because nobody feels like they can do anything about them.

 Dust mites live on dust, which is easily collected by your bed linens (and upholstery, and carpet, and all over your house!)
 They can cause a lot of allergies.